Suwayomi/Suwayomi-Server/README.md

 If a bundle for your operating system or cpu architecture is not provided then refer to [Advanced Methods](#advanced-methods)

 ### Windows
-Download the latest `win32`(Windows 32-bit) or `win64`(Windows 64-bit) release from [the releases section](https://github.com/Suwayomi/Suwayomi-Server/releases) or a preview one from [the preview repository](https://github.com/Suwayomi/Suwayomi-Server-preview/releases).
+Download the latest `win64`(Windows 64-bit) release from [the releases section](https://github.com/Suwayomi/Suwayomi-Server/releases) or a preview one from [the preview repository](https://github.com/Suwayomi/Suwayomi-Server-preview/releases).

 Unzip the downloaded file and double-click on one of the launcher scripts.